 This unit examines the complex needs of the person requiring Addiction Services.
-Students will explore epidemiological theories of substance abuse and identify principles of dependence within a range of maladaptive behaviours.
-In addition, students will extend their knowledge and understanding of treatment approaches, withdrawal management and toxicology.
+You will explore epidemiological theories of substance abuse and identify principles of dependence within a range of maladaptive behaviours.
+In addition, you will extend their knowledge and understanding of treatment approaches, withdrawal management and toxicology.

 |Unit name||Contexts of Addiction|